ladrians/mlND-Capstone/project/project.md

 The objective of the project is to implement a classification system for a robotic application.

-It builds an inference engine extracting information from a race truck.
+It builds an inference engine extracting information from a race track.

 The data was collected using a [donkeycar2 robocar](http://www.donkeycar.com/) following a standard track.